 It’s the middle of October and the weather is beginning to change.
 You’ve enjoyed months with your beautiful convertible and now you’re planning to (regretfully) put it in the garage for the winter.
-Now that you’re not driving it – do you need to keep coverage on it?
+Now that you’re not driving it – should I keep insurance on a car I’m not driving?

 Whether it’s the convertible scenario above, or a car that is in the middle of being restored, or simply a car that will just sit for a period of time while your son or daughter moves back home to figure out what to do with their life, you might find that you’re paying insurance on a vehicle that won’t be driven for months.
+Should I keep insurance on a car I’m not driving?
 What are the options?
-What insurance do you need?
+What insurance do I need?

 The short answer is to leave only comprehensive coverage on the car.
 This would protect the vehicle just as ordinary comprehensive coverage would, including theft, vandalism, weather, fire, etc.